Private Prediction via PAC Privacy: Conclusion

 \section{Conclusion}

-This work presented a novel framework to release PAC-private responses under adaptive and adversarial queries.
-We derived a novel adversarial composition theorem for PAC privacy that achieves tight privacy accounting via \emph{adaptive noise calibration} to adjust to the adversary's shifting beliefs.
-Instantiated for ML predictions, our method exploits the inherent stability of model responses and maintains high utility under tight privacy budgets.
+This work presented a novel framework to release PAC-private predictions under adaptive and adversarial queries.
+We derived a novel adversarial composition theorem for PAC privacy that achieves tight privacy accounting via \emph{adaptive noise calibration} that adjusts to an optimal adversary's shifting beliefs.
+Instantiated for ML predictions, our method exploits the inherent stability of model predictions and maintains high utility under tight privacy budgets.

 Potential future directions include theoretical extensions of our composition theory, such as privacy accounting under $f$-divergence and efficient estimation for intractable secret spaces.
-Another promising avenue is applying response privacy to LLM inference~\cite{pmixed,submix}.
-Finally, \cref{alg:pacpac} is a general-purpose tool applicable to any iterative algorithms with sequential, adaptive releases, such as SGD.
+Another promising avenue is applying PAC-private prediction to LLM inference to generate longer sequences of tokens with strong utility.
+Finally, \cref{alg:pacpac} is a general-purpose tool applicable to any iterative algorithm with sequential, adaptive releases, such as SGD.